-Radnet (Radiology Information System) and PACS (digital image system): Students need tech supervision when canceling an exam (Radnet).
-The cancel function is only found under the tech's log on (liability issue).
+EPIC (Electronic Medical Record) and PACS (Digital Image Storage System): Students need tech supervision when canceling an exam (EPIC).
 Techs will verify exams in PACS, students may only do so if requested by the tech and need direct supervision.
-The verify function is only available under the tech's log on.
-Students should not leave open their Radnet/PACS screens.
-Students have limited access in Powerchart (patient's medical record) so can only assist with certain functions when tech observes it happening under tech log on.
+The verify function is only available under the tech's log on in PACS.
+Students have access in EPIC to view records related to caring for their patients.
+Students should not leave open their EPIC/PACS screens.